JapanColorado/blog/_posts/2024-09-22-negativity-and-subtraction-metaphor.md

 Example: $f(x)=3x^2+2x\implies f'(x)=6x+2$

-If you were to think of subtraction and addition as separate operation, you would need to specify *another rule*.
+If you were to think of subtraction and addition as separate operations, you would need to specify *another rule*.
 You would need a new *subtraction rule* for derivatives, namely:

 $$\text{If }h(x)=f(x)-g(x)\text{, then } h'(x)=f'(x)-g'(x)$$